CREATE TABLE supports the

 CREATE TABLEstatement terminates with an error and the DDL operation is rejected.

+Expression evaluation uses the SQL mode in effect at evaluation time.
 If any component of the expression depends on the SQL mode, different results may occur for different uses of the table unless the SQL mode is the same during all uses.

 TABLE ...
 LIKE, the destination table preserves